LineageOS/lineage_wiki/pages/faq.md

    - We currently keep the last 4 builds per device.
 Older builds do not have the latest security patches.
    - The top 5 devices account for 50% of our users.
 95% of our builds do not have enough users to justify torrents.
    - Pigeons are slow and stupid.
 They also tend to be hit by vehicles and make a delicious treat for predators.
 We could send your build via pigeon, but chances are very slim it would make it to you.

+## Can/should I relock my bootloader?
+ - Few devices allow for it and even less work properly after that.
+Relocking can result in actual unusable devices, so be warned!

+## I have relocked my bootloader and can't get my device to work anymore.
+What now?
+ - Sorry, as per [earlier in this FAQ](#canshould-i-relock-my-bootloader), we don't support this usecase and there may not be a good way to recover.
+   [XDA](https://www.xda-developers.com), other similar forums or a search engine may be of use.

+## Will my device receive the next android version?
+ - We can't tell you.
+"No ETA" includes the "IF", not just the "WHEN"

+## I am following a guide/video somewhere on the internet and am stuck, help?
+ - We only provide help for officially supported devices for which we provide our own guides.
+Follow those instead!
+ - If you follow the official guide for your device line-by-line and still experience issues, feel free to ask again.

+## I read somewhere/was told that you support my device?
+ - If it's on [this list]({{ "/devices/" | relative_url }}), we do, otherwise not.

+## Does a specific feature or hardware work on my device?
+ - All devices must meet our [Device support requirements](https://github.com/LineageOS/charter/blob/master/device-support-requirements.md).
+ - If something doesn't work, look into [How to submit a bug]({{ "how-to/bugreport" | relative_url }})

+## Does someone else have _this_ issue
+ - Finding other people that have your issue, especially on other devices, is not helpful to solving it.
+Instead, to best help us solve the issue, please report it properly as shown [here]({{ "how-to/bugreport" | relative_url }}).

+## Why do you support this old device but not my newer one?
+ - Because all maintainers are volunteers doing this in their free time, and someone happened to love this device enough to bring it up and properly support it.

+## Where are guides so I can port LineageOS to my unsupported device?
+ - There are none
+ - See what other, similar devices did to get them to work.